Who knew substituting corn syrup (a glucose-rich sweetener made from cornstarch) could be this easy?

 2 - Maple Syrup

-The caramel sweetness of maple syrup makes it a great 1:1 substitute for corn syrup.
+The caramel sweetness of maple syrup (made from the sap of sugar maple trees, primarily Acer saccharum) makes it a great 1:1 substitute for corn syrup.

 It's thinner than corn syrup but definitely packs flavor.
 Think of those rich, amber notes from a slice of maple pie.